hmlongco/Resolver/Documentation/Arguments.md

 ```
 Resolver supports passing up to eight arguments as `arg0` through `arg7`.

 Note that arguments are passed postionally, so be careful when passing and unpacking values.
-If you get a crash, double-check the order of your passed arguments.
+If you get a crash, double-check the order and type of your passed arguments.
 ## Arguments as Properties

-The `editMode` argument passed could also be set on a model as follows:
+An `editMode` property could also be set on a model as follows:

 ```swift
 register { XYZViewModel(fetcher: resolve(), updater: resolve(), service: resolve()) }